jkilzi/backstage-community-plugins/workspaces/resource-optimization/plugins/resource-optimization/README.md

 ### Configuration

-#### Step 1: Create a service account in [Red Hat Hybrid Cloud Console (RHHCC)](https://console.redhat.com/application-services/service-accounts)
+#### Step 1: Create a service account in Red Hat Hybrid Cloud Console (RHHCC)

-The plugin consumes services from [Red Hat Hybrid Cloud Console](https://console.redhat.com/openshift/cost-management/optimizations), therefore it is necessary that your clusters are registered in the Red Hat Hybrid Cloud Console.
+The plugin consumes services from [Red Hat Hybrid Cloud Console](https://console.redhat.com/openshift/cost-management/optimizations), therefore your clusters must be registered in the Red Hat Hybrid Cloud Console and the service account you'll create must be assigned the `Cost OpenShift Viewer` role.
+Follow [this link](https://console.redhat.com/application-services/service-accounts) to learn more on how to create the service account.
-Here are the RHHCC's RBAC requirements for that service account:

-1. req1: group? role?
-2. req2
-3. ...

 #### Step 2: Update the `app-config.yaml`